 release branches should be introduced and handled in the same manner as the main

-master branch.
+main branch.
 You can use regex to match all the release branches and not worry about protecting the newly created ones.
 Note: If you want to delete a protected branch on GitHub you will need to remove the protection because this can't be done, even with admin privileges.

 When working with